Accessible Christian Education

 Two Payments: Two equal payments due on June 1, 2020, and November 1, 2020

-Ten Payments: Ten equal payments due on the first day of each month beginning June 1, 2020
+Ten Payments: Ten equal payments due on the first day of each month beginning June 1, 2020, and subsequent payments will be due on the first day of each month through March 1, 2021.

 - Early Withdrawal Policy